kata198/indexedredis/README.rst

 **Model Fields:**

 *FIELDS* - REQUIRED.
 A list of strings which name the fields that can be used for storage.
+(See AdvancedFields section below for more)

 	 Example: ['Name', 'Description', 'Model', 'Price']